Intellectual Property Policy

 9. College Personnel Equity Participation

-College personnel who are planning to direct or participate in a research program sponsored by a company in which they hold equity must disclose their equity position, and agree to periodic review of their participation in the project, by the Dean of Research or her/his designate.
-The purpose of such review is to assess potential conflicts between company sponsored research and other research programs in the creator's laboratory and to monitor compliance with College policies.
+College personnel who are planning to direct or participate in a research program sponsored by a company in which they hold equity must disclose to the Office of Research and Innovation their equity position, and agree to periodic review of their participation in the project, by the Dean, Office of Research & Innovation or their designate.
+The purpose of such review is to assess potential conflicts between company-sponsored research and other research programs in the creator's laboratory and to monitor compliance with College policies.

 10. Conflict Resolution

-The Research Office will handle questions regarding the application, interpretation or implementation of the policy, or regarding disagreement among creators concerning assignment of rights or sharing of royalties.
-Disagreement with any determination made by that Office may be directed to the appropriate Vice President or his/her designate for a final determination.
+The Office of Research & Innovation will handle questions regarding the application, interpretation or implementation of the policy, or regarding disagreement among creators concerning assignment of rights or sharing of royalties.
+Disagreement with any determination made by the Office may be directed to the appropriate Vice-President or his/her designate for a final determination.

 11. Use of the College Name, Mark, or Insignia

-The College name, seal, and logo may not be used without the approval of the Director of Marketing and Communications:
+The College name, seal, and logo may not be used without the approval of the Director, Communications:

 a) in conjunction with any private or commercial enterprise;

 b) in tandem with the advertisement of any product; or